-1. Emerging sail technologies that permit free-flying-headsails to be used on upwind points of sail, including but not limited to VMG beating to windward, will be considered by the Committee on a case-by-case basis.
+- 1. Emerging sail technologies that permit free-flying-headsails to be used on upwind points of sail, including but not limited to VMG beating to windward, will be considered by the Committee on a case-by-case basis.
 The Committee stress that the onus is on the owners looking to exploit these new opportunities to report their sail inventory and sail crossover tables to their handicapper.
 Owners are reminded that PHRF is a performance based rule and investment in an innovative new sail type, configuration or technology should not be viewed through the lens of yielding a performance advantage over the rest of the fleet.
 Innovation within the sport is encouraged, but it should not be in the spirit of exploiting the limits of the PHRF Rule to gain an advantage.
-The principle of PHRF requires that any performance benefit be offset with adjustments.
+The principle of PHRF requires that any performance benefit be offset with adjustments. - 2.
+After approval by committee, bloopers are permitted to be used on yachts with symmetric spinnakers where such sail was part of the original designer's sail plan.
+This typically means IOR era yachts designed and built before 1990. - 3.
+Staysails may be used on ketches and yawls when racing in Spinnaker classes.
+Use of such sails in non-spinnaker classes is prohibited.